Triathlon on a shoestring

 - Try to avoid paved roads.
 Run on trials to increase life of shoes.

-- If you run on track frequently, cool-down in the opposite direction to minimize asymmetric wear of shoe soul.
+- If you run on track frequently, cool-down in the opposite direction to minimize asymmetric wear of shoe sole.

 Save money on races